 Maintaining and enhancing our brand is critical to our ability to expand our base of customers and drive increased traffic at both Company-owned and licensee-owned stores and to our website.
 Digital advertising and outreach continue to dominate our marketing expenditures.
-We are also investing heavily in our website and e-commerce.
-We plan to debut a new website in the second quarter of 2023 which will include improved navigation and on-line order capabilities designed to drive additional on-line sales.
+We also invested heavily in our website and e-commerce.
 We cannot provide assurance that our marketing, advertising and other efforts to promote and maintain awareness of our brand will not require us to incur substantial costs.
 If these efforts are unsuccessful or we incur substantial costs in connection with these efforts, our business, operating results and financial condition could be adversely affected.